ikiapps/IKIRxSwiftPlayground/README.md

 This is a premade workspace with a playground that imports RxSwift and RxCocoa.

-The frameworks were installed using Cocoapods and can be updated with it.
+The frameworks were installed using Cocoapods and can be updated using pod update.

-Within sources, is a copy of IKILogger for colorful logging.
+Within the `Sources` folder there is a copy of [IKILogger](https://github.com/ikiapps/IKILogger) for colorful logging.

-A build needs to happen before the playground will evaluate code.
+The target `IKIRxSwiftPlayground` needs to be built before the playground will evaluate code.

-Tested with Xcode 8.3.2.
+The playground was tested with Xcode 8.3.2.

 ## Release notes

 v1 Initial release.